ickyicky/fasttyper/README.md

 }
 ```

 Fasttyper by default looks for config file in: `$HOME/.config/fasttyper/config.json`.
 You can provide different location for config file with `--config` argument, for example: `--config=~/.fasttyper.json`.
 Config has to be a json dict.
-Avalibe keys:
+Available keys:

 - **user_input_valid_color** - integer, terminal color for valid text, by default it is 3
 - **user_input_invalid_color** - integer, terminal color for invalid text, by default it is 2